tigrulya-exe/SSM/supports/tools/docker/README.md

 #### Configure MetaStore for SSM

-Assuming you are in SSM root directory, modify `conf/druid.xml` to enable SSM to connect with mysql.
+Assuming you are in SSM root directory, modify `conf/druid.xml` to enable SSM to connect with postgres.

 ```
-	<entry key="url">jdbc:mysql://localhost/{database_name}</entry>
+	<entry key="url">jdbc:postgresql://localhost/{database_name}</entry>
 	<entry key="username">root</entry>
 	<entry key="password">{root_password}</entry>
 ```
 Wait for at least 10 seconds.
 Then, use `bin/start-smart.sh -format` to format (re-init) the database.
 Also, you can use this command to clear all data in database in tests.

-#### Stop/Remove Mysql container
+#### Stop/Remove Postgres container

-You can use the `docker stop {contrainer_name}` to stop mysql container.
-Then, this mysql service cannot be accessed, until you start it again with `docker start {contrainer_name}`.
-Note that, `stop/start` will not remove any data from your mysql container.
+You can use the `docker stop {contrainer_name}` to stop postgres container.
+Then, this postgres service cannot be accessed, until you start it again with `docker start {contrainer_name}`.
+Note that, `stop/start` will not remove any data from your postgres container.

-Use `docker rm {container_name}` to remove mysql container, if this container is not necessary.
+Use `docker rm {container_name}` to remove postgres container, if this container is not necessary.
 If you don't remember the specific name of container, you can use `docker ps -a` to look for it.

 ### HDFS